AmiJoba22/RateMD-Datapipe/README.md

 ### Spring 4: Visualization Planning & Wireframing
 - We started designing a wireframe to outline the key Tableau visualizations we want to build.
 - These visuals are based on our requirements and will help answer questions.
-- Final dashboards will be built using Tableau, and the visuals will be based on the fleaned fact and dimension tables in snowflake.
+- Final dashboards will be built using Tableau, and the visuals will be based on the cleaned fact and dimension tables in snowflake.
 ## F. Visualization
 Provide details of the visualizations created for the project.